Seungeun-Han/Masked-LFW-Dataset-Mask-Parsing/README.md

 ## Masked-LFW-Dataset
 [MLFW: A Database for Face Recognition on Masked Faces](https://arxiv.org/abs/2109.05804)

-, Chengrui Wang and Han Fang and Yaoyao Zhong and Weihong Deng,
+, Chengrui Wang and Han Fang and Yaoyao Zhong and Weihong Deng.

 You can download this dataset in [here](http://whdeng.cn/mlfw/?reload=true).